na-na-hi/renget/archive/LiminalCrossroads1.md

 "The fuck are you on about?!"

 No sane human could ever countenance the thought.
 But to someone actually experiencing this, the reality was sinking in faster every second.
-Owing to some sort of cosmic joke, this was actually happening.
+Owing to some sort of cosmic joke, this is actually happening.

 "Y-You know what... ", the orange growlithe resumes, shifting his paws nervously on the sand.
 "For my sake, I'm going to assume that this is all bullshit somehow.
 You hear me, Gill?
 This is all bullshit."